koajs/koa/Readme.md

   [![Build Status](https://travis-ci.org/koajs/koa.png)](https://travis-ci.org/koajs/koa)

-  Expressive middleware for node.js using generators via [co](https://github.com/visionmedia/co) to make writing web applications and REST APIs more enjoyable to write.
+  Expressive middleware for node.js using generators via [co](https://github.com/visionmedia/co) to make web applications and REST APIs more enjoyable to write.

   Only methods that are common to nearly all HTTP servers are integrated directly into Koa's small ~400 SLOC codebase.
 This includes things like content-negotiation, normalization of node inconsistencies, redirection, and a few others.